Will secure login cookies with `Secure` context, enable HTTPS and HTTP->HTTPS redirect

 Signing & Verification Keys

-Enterprise Stack, authentication tokens (JWTs) are generated.
-These tokens are signed with a private key, referred to as
+When users log into the Enterprise Stack, authentication tokens (JWTs) are generated.
+These tokens are signed with a private key (signingKey) and verified using a public key (verificationKey).
+Both keys are defined in auth.conf.

 Why Signing & Verification Keys?

-Types of Singing & Verification Keys
+Types of Signing & Verification Keys

 Examples